wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-cactus.md

 1. Dreams
 1. Drunks
 1. Witches
 1. Sacred
 </details>

 <br>

 <details markdown="1">
 <summary>Credits</summary>
-The cactus cat is an cryptid from the South-Western United-State.
+The cactus cat is a cryptid from the South-Western United-State.
 In the myth, it gets drunk and violent on fermented cactus sap.
 [Richard J. Leblanc Jr](http://savevsdragon.blogspot.com/)’s adaptation in the [Creature Compendium](https://www.drivethrurpg.com/product/147588/CC1-Creature-Compendium) gives it hallucinogenic quills.
 I say why not both?
 The drunken confusion mechanic is something my table would enjoy a lot. — SaltyGoo
 </details>